Table Of Contents

 Open The Destination Directory After Saving Messages

-Open the Destination Folder in File Explorer after messages are saved.
+Open the Destination Folder in Windows Explorer after messages are saved.

 Warn Before Saving All Messages In A Folder